nabaztag2018/pynab/Docker/Docker.md

 # Docker-based development environment

 This folder contains a Docker Compose environment to develop for pynab on a PC, rather than on the Raspberry Pi.
-It can only run the web interface (nabweb) for now but should be extensible to allow running all services ultimately.

 ## How to (tl;dr)